jkeuper/jkeuper.github.io/_posts/2018-02-10-ddos-the-game.md

 describing the complete timeline of the attack and investigation from their perspective.

-The attacker, Jelle S., a 18 year old male from Oosterhout, had been caught by the Bunq bank before.
+The attacker, Jelle S., an 18 year old male from Oosterhout, had been caught by the Bunq bank before.
 In September 2017, Jelle executed several DDOS attacks on the Bunq bank.
 After extensive research, Bunq discovered that Jelle was behind the attacks.
 They did not press charges, because